Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

   - The `AllClients` and `MySelf` logic remains in the Defaultscope logic despite it not being used anymore.
   - Not all the logging has been updated to reflect the new names of the permissions.
 For example, when granting DefaultScopeTeams, the logging might still return Defaultscope.
   - The Defaultscope entitlement and the default scope role assignment are only retained to avoid changes in the business rules when updating an existing implementation.

+#### Backwards Compatible
+Nedap has introduced a new authorization policy that requires scopes on roles to be assigned more specifically.
+This primarily means that AllClients and AllEmployees can no longer be assigned as scopes through the DefaultScope.
+These must now be assigned directly to the role.
+To prevent requiring our customers to immediately switch to the new authorization model, we have adjusted the connector so that the transition is not yet enforced.

+Now, when assigning a role with the DefaultScope, the connector checks the existing mapping file to see if the contract of the person originally had access to AllClients or AllEmployees.
+If this is the case, we will include the role's scope with AllClients or AllEmployees.

+> :information_source: This is only required for existing implementations.
+For new implementations, you should not use these entitlements and should start directly with the new entitlements

+##### CSV Lookup
+- The entitlement `Permission - DefaultScope (Old)` will perform a lookup in the mapping to retrieve AllEmployees and AllClients.
+- The entitlements `Permission - :RoleName - Type: DefaultScoped` will also perform a lookup in the mapping to retrieve AllEmployees and AllClients
+-

+#### Scope Settings
+- manage geavanceerd bereik voor andere aplicaties in het nedap landschap
+- Kan niet gebruikt worden voor een rol toewijzing.
+- We kunnen de bestaande vinkjes niet overschrijven.
+(Dus zorda wij het recht weer ontnemen staat die weer zoals die oorspronkelijk stond.)
+-

 #### Known Issue